Williams Rating Scale Test

 10/12

-Risk-Taking Tendency (RT)
+Risk-Taking Tendency (RTT)

 Measures willingness to try unconventional approaches and accept possible failure in pursuit of creative ideas.